-It is important to know the early warning signs of heart attack.
+It is important to know the early warning signs of a heart attack.
 Major symptoms include chest pain or discomfort, upper body pain, shortness of breath, nausea, lightheadedness, or cold sweats.
 If you think you or someone you know is having a heart attack – call 911 right away.
 The chances of surviving a heart attack are greatest when emergency treatment begins immediately.

 Whether a heart attack happens or not, over time coronary artery disease can weaken the heart muscle.
 This can lead to heart failure, a condition in which the heart becomes too weak to pump blood effectively throughout the body.
-About 5.1 million people in the United States are living with heart failure, and the majority of cases are chronic, or long-term.
+About 5.7 million adults in the United States are living with heart failure, and the majority of cases are chronic, or long-term.
 The only cure is heart transplant; however, heart failure can be managed.

-Early diagnosis and treatment can improve quality and length of life for those living with heart failure.
+Early diagnosis and treatment can improve the quality and length of life for those living with heart failure.
 Treatment usually involves taking medications as well as lifestyle changes.
 Many people living with heart disease can benefit from chronic disease management and home telemonitoring programs.

-Chronic Disease Management programs assist those with chronic conditions like heart failure to best manage their conditions through education, lifestyle changes, and medication management.
+Chronic disease management programs assist those with chronic conditions like heart failure to best manage their conditions through education, lifestyle changes, and medication management.
 This helps enable those dealing with heart failure to self-manage their condition and stay out of the hospital.

-Home Telemonitoring helps patients manage chronic conditions through daily monitoring, so interventions can be made before a small change becomes a big problem.
+Home telemonitoring helps patients manage chronic conditions through daily monitoring, so interventions can be made before a small change becomes a big problem.
 For patients managing chronic diseases like heart failure, a change in condition can mean the difference between an ER visit or hospital stay versus remaining as healthy as possible at home.
 Telemonitoring patients use monitors in their homes to track vital signs and symptoms.
-Each day that information is analyzed, and appropriate healthcare professionals are alerted if a change in medication or treatment is needed.
+Each day that information is analyzed and appropriate healthcare professionals are alerted if a change in medication or treatment is needed.

 While it is important to properly manage heart disease once it has occurred, there are many things you can do to protect yourself and reduce your risk.